gaultier/blog/kahns_algorithm.md

 Each employee has a optional reference to a manager.

+> This is not a novel idea, actually this is one of the examples in the official [SQLite documentation](https://www.sqlite.org/lang_with.html).

 For example, to save `Ellen, CEO` inside the database, we do:

 ```sql